Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Three collagen supplementation approaches coexist.
 Undenatured native collagen (type II, 40 mg/day) acts through an oral tolerance mechanism on joint discomfort.
 Gelatin collagen, partially hydrolyzed, has limited solubility and variable absorption.
 Hydrolyzed collagen peptides offer the best documented oral bioavailability.

 The source (bovine, marine, avian) influences the amino acid profile.
 Clinical data show no clear superiority of bovine over marine for types I and III.
-Studied doses range from 2.5 g to 15 g per day.
-Skin trials use 2.5 to 5 g, joint trials 10 g, body composition trials 15 g.
+Studied doses range from 2.5 g to 15 g per day depending on the goal: around 2.5 to 5 g in skin trials, 10 g in joint trials, 15 g in body composition trials.
 Singular uses a bovine types I and III matrix in the form of low-molecular-weight hydrolyzed peptides.

 In the Singular Formula